Jessie Benton Frémont

 Jessie Ann Benton Frémont (May 31, 1824 – December 27, 1902) was an American writer and political activist.
 She was the daughter of Missouri Senator Thomas Hart Benton and the wife of military officer, explorer, and politician John C. Frémont.
-She wrote many stories that were printed in popular magazines of the time as well as several books of historical value.
-Her writings, which helped support her family during times of financial difficulty, were memoirs of her time in the American West.
-A strong supporter of her husband, who was one of the first two senators of the new U.S. state of California and a governor of the Territory of Arizona, she was outspoken on political issues and a determined opponent of slavery, which was excluded in the formation of California.
+She wrote stories for popular magazines and several books.
+Her writings, which helped sustain her family during financial hardship, primarily focused on memoirs of her experiences in the American West.

+She was a staunch supporter of her husband, who served as one of the first two U.S. Senators representing California and as governor of the Territory of Arizona.
+She was outspoken on political matters and was an opponent of slavery, which was never implemented in California after the Union won the American Civil War.

-Early life
+Early life and education

-She was born near Lexington, Virginia, the second child of Thomas Hart Benton (1782–1858) and Elizabeth McDowell (1794–1854).
-She was born in the home of her mother's father, James McDowell.
-Her father, Senator Benton, had been wanting a son but went ahead and named her in honor of his father, Jesse Benton.
+She was born near Lexington, Virginia, on May 31, 1824, the second child of Thomas Hart Benton (1782–1858) and Elizabeth McDowell (1794–1854).
+She was born at the residence of her maternal grandfather, James McDowell.
+Despite her father, Senator Benton, desiring a son, he named her in honor of his own father, Jesse Benton.

-Jessie was raised in Washington, D.C., more in the manner of a 19th century son than daughter, with her father, who was renowned as the "Great Expansionist," seeing to her early education and introducing her to the leading politicians of the day, an unusual thing for the period.
-Jessie was very close to her father and stuck by his side.
-He shared with her the many books and maps in the valise that always accompanied him on their trips to and from Missouri and Virginia.
-She began, too, to share his dream of a nation stretching from ocean to ocean.
-In this manner, she became well educated in the ways of social structure and the disciplines of politics, history, literature, and languages.
-After attaining fluency in French and Spanish, Jessie helped in the translation of government documents.
+She was raised in Washington, D.C., in a manner more typical of a 19th-century son than a daughter.
+Her father, renowned as the "Great Expansionist," oversaw her early education and introduced her to the prominent politicians of the era, an uncommon practice for the time.
+Jessie formed a strong bond with her father and remained by his side.
+He shared with her the numerous books and maps from the valise that accompanied him on their journeys between Missouri and Virginia.
+She gradually began to adopt his vision of a nation stretching from ocean to ocean.
+Through this upbringing, she acquired a comprehensive education encompassing social structure and various disciplines such as politics, history, literature, and languages.
+After achieving fluency in French and Spanish, she contributed to the translation of government documents.

-In 1840 at age 16, while studying and living at Georgetown Seminary, she met Lieutenant John C. Frémont who was in Washington preparing a report on explorations (with Joseph Nicollet as commander) he had made between the Missouri River and the northern frontier of the United States.
+In 1840 at age 16, while studying and living at Georgetown Seminary, she met Lieutenant John C. Frémont who was in Washington, D.C., preparing a report on explorations (with Joseph Nicollet as commander) he had made between the Missouri River and the northern frontier of the United States.
 They became engaged, but her parents objected to a marriage at that time because of her age.
-Probably through the influence of Col. Benton, Frémont then received an order from the War Department to make an examination of the Des Moines River on the western frontier.
+Probably through the influence of Benton, Frémont then received an order from the Department of War to examine the Des Moines River on the western frontier.
 Shortly after their return they were married on October 19, 1841.